-Has your recipient actually read that email that you sent to him or her?
+Has your recipient read the email message that you sent to them?

-Has anyone else been reading the email messages that you sent or which are saved in your online email folders?
+Has anyone else read the email messages you sent or saved in your online email folders?

-- With respect to your recipients reading your emails, you generally cannot ever know unless you plan on it ahead of time or use a system that includes read tracking as a feature.
+- You generally can never know unless you plan on it ahead of time or use a system that includes read tracking as a feature.

-- With respect to your ISP or the government reading emails, you cannot ever know.
-All you can do is implement encrptions mechanisms to prevent them from reading the messages altogether.
+- Concerning your ISP or the government reading emails, you cannot ever know.
+All you can do is implement encryption mechanisms to prevent them from reading the messages altogether.

-Detecting if your ISP or the Government is Reading your Email
+How to Tell if an ISP or the Government is Reading your Email

 The answer is — you can’t tell.
 Why?

-- When you get down to it, email messages are simply files on disk or in a database.
-Anyone with access to the raw files or databases can read the raw email message content without leaving any digital fingerprints that you can see when looking at your messages yourself.
+- When you get down to it, email messages are simply files on a disk or in a database.
+Anyone with access to the raw files or databases can read the raw email message content without leaving any digital fingerprints you can see when looking at your messages.

 - Any high enough level system administrator at your email service provider will have access to the raw content of your email messages.
-These people can technically read this raw content and/or give it to other people / organizations.
+These people can technically read this raw content or give it to other people or organizations.

-- There may be system-level log files that indicate who has accessed what when, but usually this data is not granular enough to indicate access to specific files and these logs are only available to these high level system administrators — and not to customers like yourself.
+- There may be system-level log files that indicate who has accessed what and when, but usually, this data is not granular enough to indicate access to specific files.
+These logs are only available to high-level system administrators, not customers.

-So, you can’t know if your raw email data has been accessed or read or distributed.
+So, you can’t know if your raw email data has been accessed, read, or distributed.

 What can you do to protect your email?

-If you keep the password to your encryption keys to yourself, and there is no copy of that at your email provider, then those encrypted messages are much more safe than otherwise.
-If you encryption keys are also not located with your provider, then they are even more safe.
-E.g. using PGP or S/MIME with keys stored only in email programs under your control (and not at your provider, where they could provide more convenience with less absolute security) provides an excellent means of protecting your email data from ISP and governmental view.
+By keeping the password to the encryption keys to yourself, and there is no copy of that at your email provider, those encrypted messages are much safer.
+If the encryption keys are also not located with your provider, they are safer.
+Using PGP or S/MIME with keys stored only in email programs under your control (and not at your provider, where they could provide more convenience with less absolute security) provides an excellent means of protecting your email data from ISP and governmental view.

 Recipient Read Receipts

 - The sender chooses to add a “Read Receipt Request” to the email message (this adds a special extra “Disposition-Notification-To” to the email header of the message).
-This is done through a button or checkbox or preference in your email sending program.
+This is done through a button, checkbox, or preference in your email sending program.

-- When the recipient opens the message for the first time, the recipient’s email program/system sees this request and works together with the recipient to determine if a receipt should be sent back to the sender or not.
+- When the recipient opens the message for the first time, the recipient’s email program sees this request and works with the recipient to determine whether or not a receipt should be sent back to the sender.

-- If a receipt is sent back, the sender gets sent a short email message indicating that the recipient has read the message.
+- If a receipt is sent back, the sender gets a short email indicating that the recipient has read the message.

-This system is very simple and very unreliable, because:
+This system is straightforward and very unreliable because:

-- Systems that do support them generally allow the recipient to choose if receipts should be sent “always”, “never” or “ask each time”.
-E.g. the system may never send receipts or the recipient may choose to not send you one.
+- Systems that do support them generally allow the recipient to choose if receipts should always be sent, never be sent, or ask the recipient each time.
+The system may never send receipts, or the recipient may choose not to send you one.

 Web Bugs and Message Tracking

-Of course, downloading an image from some web site generates a trail and if someone is looking at that trail, they can see that someone downloaded the file and when (and what IP address was used, and other things).
-Finally, if the address used for that image is unique to the email message opened, then opening the message and downloading that image is tantamount to letting the sender know that it was read (by someone).
+Of course, downloading an image from a website generates a trail, and if someone is looking at that trail, they can see that someone downloaded the file and when (and what IP address was used, and other things).
+Finally, if the address used for that image is unique to the email message opened, then opening the message and downloading that image is equivalent to letting the sender know that it was read (by someone).

-These specialized images (called “web bugs”) are unique to each message and tied into a system to detect their usage and log it.
+These specialized images (called “web bugs”) are unique to each message and tied into a system to detect and log their usage.
 These are much more reliable than read receipts because:

-- The recipient does not generally have the ability to tell if the sender is tracking if the message was read.
+- The recipient cannot generally tell if the sender tracks if the message was read.

 - The recipient does not often have the opportunity to stop the tracking.

-as such, these are often used by spammers and legitimate bulk mailers to detect if their email messages are being opened and thus if the addresses used are “good” or not, how effective their messages are, etc.
+As such, spammers often use these to detect if their email messages are being opened and thus if the addresses used are “good” or not, how effective their messages are, etc.

-However, web bugs are not completely reliable because:
+However, web bugs are not entirely reliable because:

 - Plain Text Preview: Email systems (like LuxSci WebMail) that allow you to view a plain text preview of messages before fully opening them do not trigger web bugs in preview mode (you can preview and delete with no one being the wiser).

-- Suppressed Images: Email systems (like LuxSci WebMail) that allow you to suppress the display of images in email messages will not trigger web bugs even if you open the full message.
+- Suppressed Images: Email systems (like LuxSci WebMail) can suppress the display of images in email messages and will not trigger web bugs even if you open the entire message.

-- Good Filtering: Good email filtering systems (like LuxSci’s Premium Email Filtering) can detect images that are coded to be web bugs and selectively suppress them … so that opening the message does not trigger the bugs, but you can still see all the normal non-unique images.
+- Good Filtering: Good email filtering systems (like LuxSci’s Premium Email Filtering) can detect images coded to be web bugs and selectively suppress them so that opening the message does not trigger the bugs.
+The other non-unique images will appear normally.

 Guaranteed Read Receipts

-Short of unreliable read receipts and using special software to track with web bugs (which is also not 100% reliable), what can you do to know for sure if someone has read your email message?
+Short of unreliable read receipts and using special software to track web bugs (which is also not 100% reliable), what can you do to know if someone has read your email message?

-Generally, if you send a message to someone and they are free to use their own system/program to open that message, then you can never be sure if a message has been read.
-The only way to be sure is to control the recipient’s access to the message content so that you can detect if/when it is opened.
+Generally, if you send a message to someone and they are free to use their own system/program to open that message.
+However, without access to their systems, you can never be sure if it has been read.
+The only way to be sure is to control the recipient’s access to the message content so you can detect if and when it is opened.

 One good example of a system that permits guaranteed read receipts is LuxSci’s SecureLine Escrow system.
 With our end-to-end email encryption system:

-- The LuxSci user sends an email to anyone on the Internet.
+- The LuxSci user sends an email to anyone.

 - The user chooses for a “Read Receipt” to be sent.